Add your custom HTML here

 The three tiers: budget, mid-range, and premium

-The right glove really does depend on your budget and how serious the player is right now.
-A beginner trying out the sport for the first time doesn't need the same glove as a teenager playing travel ball three seasons a year.
+The right pick really does depend on your budget and how serious the player is.
+A rec league beginner doesn't need the same glove as a travel ball player — and that's completely fine.
+Think of it like buying cleats: you want something that fits the level of play without overspending.

 Not yet rated